redexp/backbone-dom-view/README.md

 ```
 Which means - on change `title` field, change `.title` innerHTML and when `is_done` will be true add class `done`

+In `examples/todos` directory you can find rewritten version of [Todos](http://backbonejs.org/examples/todos/index.html)
+so you can compare become it better or not

 ## Installation

 Bower: